unalakunal/extensionctl/README.md

 ## Future work

+- perform operations in a /build folder to avoid overwriting original files
+- add log levels for verbose output
 - change kaapana_build_version to build_version in config yaml.
 If another templating is added to the dag-installer chart, there is no need that build_version == kaapana_build_version
 - add -o for specifying output path
 - add support for using a registry url instead of local kaapana_path and fetch the repo